|

 agreement with Fig. 6.5 of Paul Harrison's book.

-The discrepancy arises because he uses a different trial wavefunctions (i.e. a
+The discrepancy arises because he uses a different trial wave functions (i.e. a

 superior approach) with a second variational parameter in addition to lambda.